dekuNukem/duckyPad/duckyscript_info.md

 ## duckyScript 3 Advanced Features

-duckyScript 3 gives duckyPad a big boost in capability.
-Featuring:
+duckyScript 3 gives duckyPad a big boost in capability, including:

 * Variables, `IF` statements, `WHILE` loops, functions, randomisation, and more!